AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/classroom.md

 ## Add translations for a Classroom Location

-Add translations for the **Location Name** and **Room Information** fields to display Classroom Location details in learners' preferred languages.
+Add translations for the **Location Name** and **Room Information** fields to display Classroom Location details in learner's preferred languages.

 To add translations for a Classroom Location: